 1. Dune Atreides Royal Ornithopter

-We wrote about the sublime Dune Atreides Royal Ornithopter back in October when it was first revealed, and we’re no less thrilled about it now.
+We wrote about the sublime Dune Atreides Royal Ornithopter back in October 2023 when it was first revealed, and the final product that arrived on February 1, 2024 was no less superb than we expected.

 'Intricately detailed replicas of awesome vehicles from sci-fi universes' is a category of Lego products with a unique and intoxicating appeal to the type of nerds we have here at Wargamer, and seeing that category expand beyond Star Wars Lego sets is very pleasing indeed.